-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
-Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: \$10 copayment for each covered supervised exercise therapy visit \$10 copayment for each covered supervised exercise therapy visit Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-No limit to the number of SET PAD visits allowed based on medical necessity.
-Transportation services \$750 per year is provided on the Quartz® CashCard to be used \$1,000 per year is provided on the Quartz® CashCard to be used
+What you must pay when you get these services Services that are covered for you Value Elite Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met. \$0 copayment for each Medicare- covered SET visit. \$0 copayment for each Medicare- covered SET visit.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.